molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 **Requirements:**

 This program requires java version 8, and was tested on ubuntu 14.04 LTS.
-OS X should also work.
+OS X based systems should also work.

 ### Internal organisation